 Twinning contracts relate to assistance from an EU Member State’s administration to a potential ‘twin’ in BiH’s administration (eg a ministry, agency etc) and are governed by different procurement rules, as explained here.

-Also the web page of BiH Directorate for European Integration provides information on EU calls for tenders/proposals related to some of EU instruments and programmes, such as Cross-Border Cooperation programmes (under IPA, Component II), TAIEX, EU (ex-Community) Programmes, etc.
+Also the web page of BiH Directorate for European Integration provides information on EU calls for tenders/proposals related to some of EU instruments and programmes, such as Cross-Border Cooperation programmes, TAIEX, EU (ex-Community) Programmes, etc.

 Who benefits from the EU instruments and programmes?